anekar/Job_Skills/README.md

 3. Importing the dataframe

 # Data Collecting process
-The dataframe have been collected by Kaggle platform
+The dataframe has been collected by Kaggle platform.

 # Data Cleaning process
 Major duties of data Cleaning process:<br>